 I often say that people should set short time achievable goals and crazy long term dreams.
 The thing is, we live in a world of small steps.
 Even though we don’t like to admit it, even though we often choose to search for a shortcut, progress is an extremely slow process.
 Excruciatingly so at times.

 So it’s understandable that this year I set out to write.
 That’s the most important thing a writer can do.
 Then, I wanted to sell a few books.
 Not a precise number… I just wanted to sell a few books.
 Self-publishers know how difficult it is to sell just one copy of your book.
 Not ten, not a thousand, just one.

-This year, just like last year, the goal was simple: don’t give up.
+This year, just like all the previous years, the goal is simple: don’t give up.
 No matter what, don’t give up.
 Not with my writing, not with this blog.

 And that’s another important rule of being… anything, actually.
 You have to finish stuff.
 You have to keep going, even when you feel like standing still.
 Because no one else is willing to do the work for you.

 Write, don’t give up, have fun, be patient.
 No matter what.